-However, why would your Quality Assurance (QA) department buy-in to changing validated states and potentially increasing the risk of higher contamination in critical GMP areas based on cost saving and environmental considerations as justification for change?
+However, why would your Quality Assurance (QA) department buy-in to changing validated states, potentially increasing the risk of higher contamination in critical GMP areas, based on cost saving and environmental considerations as justification for change?

 The ‘devil is in the detail’ and the detail is good science.

 In support of clean room turn down as a viable energy saving strategy, with minimal impact on the recovery to the qualified state, are:

 - a recent study performed by PharmOut, “What’s your cleanroom really costing you?” (read more here), and